iwang/iwang.github.io/_posts/2013-11-04-ngmodel-render-cannot-be-overriden-in-angular-rc3.markdown

 });
 {% endhighlight %}

-Check the bottom line, if the value changes, $render will be called.
+Check the bottom line, if the value changes, $render is called.
 I put some log right below where I added the comment.
-And I also added some log when $render is called in ui-tinymce.
+I also added some log when $render is called in ui-tinymce.
 The former works as expected but the latter never gets called.
-Obviously, the $render is not the one defined in ui-tinymce.
+Obviously, the actual $render is not the one defined in ui-tinymce.
 I have to dig more into this.
 I logged the $render function, it was

 {% highlight javascript %}
 element.val(ctrl.$isEmpty(ctrl.$viewValue) ? '' : ctrl.$viewValue);